open-edge-platform/infra-external/README.md

 ## License

-Each component of the Edge Infrastructure external is licensed under [Apache 2.0][apache-license].
+Each component of the Edge Infrastructure core is licensed under [Apache 2.0][apache-license].

 Last Updated Date: April 7, 2025